krolva/mp3-tagging-script/README.md

 # mp3-tagging-script
 Bash script to update metadata for MP3 files.

-Manually tagging music for local files is very annoying so I made this script.
+Manually tagging music for local files is very tedious so I made this script to quickly create and edit metadata in the command line.
 Intended for single MP3 files.
 When the time comes, I will make a script to tag entire albums.

 Dependencies: Requires the ID3v2 CLI tool for modifying MP3 metadata